FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 5 – Publish/18-Publishing to learning platform/18-Publishing to learning platform.md

 ## Learning Tools

 - Training BBB room
-- Moodle lerning platform
+- Moodle learning platform

 ## Description of the procedure for publishing to the learning platform

-In this course we will be using the Skills4EOSC learning platform, available at [learning.skills4eosc.eu](https://learning.skills4eosc.eu).
-The learning platform is based on the popular and widely used open source learning managemet system (LMS) called [Moodle](https://moodle.org).
+To make available the learning materials for learners and trainees we will be using the Skills4EOSC learning platform, available at [learning.skills4eosc.eu](https://learning.skills4eosc.eu).
+The learning platform is based on the popular and widely used open source learning management system (LMS) called [Moodle](https://moodle.org).
-The initial step needed to publish a course at the learning platform is to request one from the platform's adminstrators.
+The initial step needed to publish a course at the learning platform is to request one from the platform's administrators.
 > NOTE: Before asking for the course creation, please create an account on the platform, using the "Log in" link at the upper right corner of the welcome page.

 To do so, write an email to [learning-support@skills4eosc.eu](mailto:learning-support@skills4eosc.eu) requesting the creation of the new course, as well as stating the names/emails of the people that will be assigned Trainer (Teacher) role of the course.